quasi-coherent/aws-multipart-upload/README.md

 ## Description

-A crate in alpha with a `futures::Sink` for doing AWS S3 multipart uploads with the official [SDK][sdk]
+A crate in alpha with a `futures::Sink` for doing AWS S3 multipart uploads with the official [SDK][sdk].

 Current:
 * `Upload`: For the finite case, send items to `Upload` until they are exhausted or the (optional)